Early Bird Summer Header - Images

 3. Refrigerate for at least 4 hours (or overnight for flavours to infuse most effectively).

-4. Pour over ice, topped with sparkling water to dilute if needed.
+4. Pour over ice, and top with sparkling water to dilute, if needed.

 White Sangria: a lighter twist

 White Sangria swaps red wine for white wine to create a lighter, less tannic and more refreshing punch.
-Often made with white wines like Sauvignon Blanc or Pinot Grigio, it favors fruits like peaches, nectarines, and grapes instead of the citrusy oranges, lemons and berries found in traditional red Sangria.
+Often made with white wines like Sauvignon Blanc or Pinot Grigio, White Sangria favours fruits like peaches, nectarines, and grapes instead of the citrusy oranges, lemons and berries found in traditional Red Sangria.

 How many calories are in Sangria?